 Create a design from small bits of glass and we'll fuse it in a kiln overnight

-The Make Your Own Glass Workshop is open Monday through Friday, 9 am to 5 pm, and Saturday and Sunday, 9 am to 6 pm.
+The Make Your Own Glass Workshop is open daily from 9 am to 5 pm.

 Tickets are required.
 All time slots are available on a first-come, first-served basis.